Religion and Education

 Red Lion Public House

 Situated in the centre of the village of Pendoylan this attractive stone built pub is a focal point of the community.
 Whilst there has probably been an inn on the current site of the Red lion for many centuries the earliest reference is in the Alehouse Recognizances in 1824 showing William Burton as the innkeeper.
-This popular pub reopened in 2011 following refurbishment and is now a Gastropub with a restaurant bar and function room.
+The Pub is for sale and is closed.

 PENDOYLAN PARISH/COMMUNITY COUNCIL 1894 TO 1999